Captioning YouTube Videos

 - Test the captions for accuracy by playing the video and reviewing the text concurrently.
-To edit the captioning file, select the line that needs repair in the captioning editor text box.
+To edit the captioning file, select the Edit button and choose Overwrite.
+Then select the line that needs repair in the captioning editor text box.

-- Use the Add below and Remove buttons located above the captioning editor to add/remove captions as needed.
+- Use the Add below and Remove icons to add and remove captions as needed.

-- After completing the captioning edits, select the Save a copy button to create a new caption file.
+- After completing the captioning edits, select Publish to create a new caption file.

 Finding Captioned Media